 All of our SIPs are manufactured at our New Forest workshop.

 By producing SIPs in-house rather than buying them in from bigger companies, we have full control over our supply chain and can pass on material costs savings direct to our clients.
-Transparency, from responsible sourcing to manufacture and installation, is something we care deeply about and we always aim to partner with suppliers and companies who share our environmental ethos.
+Transparency, from responsible sourcing to manufacturing and installation, is something we care deeply about and we always aim to partner with suppliers and companies who share our environmental ethos.
+You can see our full range of panels on a supply and delivery basis by visiting our SIPs price list page.

 |Panel Type||Garden Room||House walls||House Roof|